boyanio/wasm-wheel/README.md

 ## Getting started

 You need Docker to build each wheel part.
+You need to create a [self-signed certificate](https://gist.github.com/elklein96/a15090f35a41e16bdc8574a7fb81e119) for localhost.

 ```bash
 npm i